sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 ![Add Sample App](fiori-ios-scpms-custom-app-translation-create-app-3.png)

-Now the assistant will ask you to add an SAP Cloud Platform Mobile Services application.
+Now the assistant will ask you to add an SAP Mobile Services application.
 You can fill out the fields as you wish.

 ![Add Sample App](fiori-ios-scpms-custom-app-translation-create-app-4.png)